altrsoftware/altr-alation-classification/README.md

 # Alation Classification Integration

-The Alation Classification Integration is a tool to pass classification data of a database in ALTR into Alation.
+The ALTR + Alation Classification tool is used to pass classification data of a database in ALTR into Alation.

 This tool is plumbing between to available API's.
 * [ALTR Management  API](https://altrnet.live.altr.com/api/swagger/)